-Having levelled the playing field when it comes to marketing and communication, your business can now use social media to tell your story, and demonstrate your expertise on a global scale in real time with very little cost.
+Social media has levelled the playing field when it comes to marketing and communication.
+Your small business can now use social media to tell your story and demonstrate your expertise on a global scale in real time – with very little cost.

-Here's how you can use social media channels like Facebook, Instagram and Snapchat to grow your audience and customer base, and build your brand and business in a strategic way.
+Here's how you can use social media channels like Facebook, Instagram and Twitter to grow your audience and customer base, and build your brand and business in a strategic way.

 An introduction to social media for small businesses - Small Business Victoria Workshops